sunni426/nova-networks/README.md

 ### Acknowledgements
 We are deeply grateful to our advisors from Novartis for mentoring us in this project.

-*@Boston University, Dept of Biomedical Engineering 2024*
+*@Boston University, Department of Biomedical Engineering, 2024*